Ahmad Jannati: Personal life

-Jannati's wife was Sediqeh Mazaheri with whom he had four sons.
+Jannati's wife was Sediqeh Mazaheri, with whom he had four sons.
 She died in 2015, and he later remarried.
-His son Hossein Jannati was a member of People's Mujahedin of Iran and was killed in a street battle by the Islamic Republic security forces in 1981.
-He is also father of Ali Jannati, who served as Minister of Culture.
+His son Hossein Jannati was a member of People's Mojahedin of Iran and was killed in a street battle by the Islamic Republic security forces in 1981.
+He is also the father of Ali Jannati, who served as Minister of Culture.